 Plan in advance for the day and begin to talk about it early on.
 Here are some ideas to make things easier on the entire family:

 - Dress in comfortable clothes and bring a change of clothing if it is necessary to be dressed for pictures or dinner.

 - Pack a “safety net bag” with your child’s favorite “go to” toys and games.

 - Bring food that you know your child will enjoy.
-While the Thanksgiving feast is a favorite for many of us, not all children with ASD enjoy turkey with all the trimmings.
+While the Thanksgiving feast is a favorite for many of us, not all children on the autism spectrum enjoy turkey with all the trimmings.
 This will be one less issue to contend with.

 - Will your child be able to sit at the dinner table for the time it takes for everyone to enjoy their meal?
 Mention to your host that your child may not be able to sit for so long and ask if he or she can be excused early.

 - Consider finding a quiet place that your child can go if he or she needs a break from the environment.
 Consider having this discussion with your host or hostess before the event so they can make a room or area of their home quiet, safe, and comfortable for your child.

 - Plan an exit strategy with your partner.
 You know how long your child will last at this type of function.
 Some parents find it beneficial to drive separately in case their child needs to leave earlier than expected or planned.

 Additionally, writing a Social Story™ outlining the day may be beneficial.
 A Social Story™ can include the following:

 - Waking up and not getting ready for school